WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Simulation Study

+Figure~\ref{fig:RatioMSE} reports the corresponding ratio MSE.
+The findings are consistent with the bias results: WOW-gated methods reduce MSE under prior--data conflict while maintaining comparable performance when $\theta$ is close to $\theta_h$.
+The improvement is most apparent for larger $n_h$, where non-gated methods have greater potential to overweight incompatible historical information.
+Additional results for estimating \(\theta\), including absolute bias, coverage probability, and interval score, are reported in Figure~S1 and Tables~S1--S2; additional results for the treatment effect \(\theta_t-\theta\), including bias and coverage, are reported in Tables~S3--S4.
+These results support the same conclusion.

-We begin with Case 1.
-When the concurrent control rate is $\theta = 0.16$, aggressive borrowing is inappropriate due to substantial prior-data conflict.
-Any substantial weight on the historical prior biases the posterior toward $\theta_h$, resulting in underestimation of the treatment effect.
-In this setting, WOW-gated methods clearly outperform their non-gated counterparts: Gated SAM achieves higher power than SAM, with an even larger improvement seen for Gated Mix50 compared to Mix50.
-A similar pattern is observed at $\theta = 0.2$, illustrating that even modest levels of borrowing can introduce significant bias when historical and current data are misaligned.
-These examples highlight that dynamic weighting alone does not fully protect against inappropriate borrowing, especially when the concurrent and historical rates diverge.
-The WOW gating strategy provides a necessary safeguard.
-At $\theta = 0.3$, where the concurrent control rate matches the historical rate, the WOW-gated methods achieve power levels similar to their original versions.
-Notably, all gated methods, including Gated SAM and Gated EB-rMAP, still outperform the NP method, demonstrating that WOW preserves efficiency when borrowing is appropriate.
+We next examined whether the estimation gains from WOW translate into improved trial-level operating characteristics across three scenarios (Table~\ref{tab:main:bin:calibrated-power-revised}).
+In Case 1, when $\theta=0.16$, the concurrent control rate is well below $\theta_h=0.3$, so substantial borrowing is inappropriate.
+Borrowing pulls the posterior control rate toward the historical value, leading to underestimation of the treatment effect.
+In this setting, WOW-gated methods improve over their non-gated counterparts, with Gated SAM outperforming SAM and larger gains observed for Gated Mix50 and Gated PIP relative to Mix50 and PIP.
+Similar improvements appear at $\theta=0.20$, and the gated methods also outperform TTP at $\theta=0.20$ and $0.22$, where TTP can still lead to full pooling under moderate conflict and consequently lower power.
+When $\theta=\theta_h=0.3$, the gated methods achieve power similar to their original versions.
+Notably, Gated SAM, Gated EB-rMAP, and Gated PIP still outperform NP, showing that WOW preserves efficiency when borrowing is appropriate while adding protection under conflict.